bvaughn/task-runner/README.md

 # Task Runner
 Task Runner is a JavaScript library designed to simplify the implementation of asynchronous processes.

+It was built using the [Closure Compiler](https://github.com/google/closure-compiler) but does not require the [Closure Library](https://github.com/google/closure-library) runtime.
+It can be used in any JavaScript project- including ones built with Angular, React, jQuery, etc.

 Here are some links of interest:
 * [API documentation](http://rawgit.com/bvaughn/task-runner/master/docs/index.html)
 * [Example usage](https://gist.github.com/bvaughn/0e178b3fe5ef916d0389)